LeanHer94/chatbot.api.js/README.md

 ## ENVIRONMENT
 * Install SQL Server Express (And Management Studio if you want to make your own queries). https://www.microsoft.com/en-us/sql-server/sql-server-downloads
 * Install SQL Management Studio in order to run database script
+* Create bot SQL user and login
-* Once installed, make sure TCP/IP connection (port 1433) is enabled in your database (SQL Manager VERSION) -> Network configuration -> Protocols
+* Once installed, make sure TCP/IP connection (port 1433) is enabled in your database (SQLManager{VERSION}) -> Network configuration -> Protocols
 * npm i to install dependencies
+* npx prisma generate to generate orm model (currently model is not being used but idea would be to replare raw sql with prisma queries)
 * Ask for environment file .env

 ### ------ To Generate SQL Databse Schema -------